2000 Speedway Grand Prix of Czech Republic

 The 2000 Speedway Grand Prix of Czech Republic was the first race of the 2000 Speedway Grand Prix season.
 It took place on 6 May in the Marketa Stadium in Prague, Czech Republic It was the fourth Czech Republic SGP and was won by American rider Billy Hamill.
+This was the first Grand Prix event to use an air fence.

 Starting positions draw

 The Speedway Grand Prix Commission nominated Michal Makovský and Bohumil Brhel as Wild Card.